-How to Describe a Person in English
+How to Describe a Person in English: A Complete Guide

 Have you ever been asked to talk about your friends, describe someone you know very well, or someone you just met once?
 Probably most of us went through a situation when we had to describe someone.